 Fun tip: Pockets are great so incorporate them in your journal pages when you can.
 They will hold little mementos and also adds another interesting layer.

 Here’s a quick glance of the stamp set I used for the leaves.
 I just love how detailed the images are.
 It’s definitely one of my favourites and if you’re looking to own a set with beautiful greenery, this is the one!
 Did you know that it has coordinating dies too so you can cut them with ease?
-It’s another reason for you to invest in a Cut & Emboss Machine if you haven’t done it yet.
+A Cut & Emboss Machine will come in handy so think of investing in one if you haven’t yet.
+You will love it!

-Here’s a checklist of the current products used for this journal spread:
+Here’s a checklist of products I used for this journal spread: